Garima Singh: Political career

 Singh contested the 2017 Uttar Pradesh Assembly election as a Bharatiya Janata Party candidate and defeated her nearest competitor, Gayatri Prasad from the Samajwadi Party, with a margin of 5,065 votes.
 Another contestant in that election was Ameeta Singh, who stood as an Indian National Congress candidate.
 The BJP hoped to win the seat by exploiting local sympathy for Garima, who is a relative of V. P. Singh, a former Prime Minister of India.
 Both women named Sanjay Singh as their spouse in their election affidavits.
 BJP spokespeople claimed the result was indeed one based on the electorate's feelings about the long-running family drama.

+Movie and TV Series

+Actor and director Dev Anand made a thriller movie based on the murder of Syed Modi.
+Sau Crore was released in 1991 with the role of Modi being played by Raman Kapoor.
+The movie was a surprise hit at the box office.

+A 2020 ZEE5 web series The Chargesheet: Innocent or Guilty is based on the sensational murder of Syed Modi, though it does not officially acknowledge so, where the characters of Table Tennis player Shiraz Malik, his wife Antara Dixit, politician Ranveer Pratap Singh and his wife Chitrangada Singh prime-facie very apparently resemble Badminton player Syed Modi, his wife Amita Singh, then Amita Modi, Sanjay Sinh and his wife Garima Singh.